rohannella/UNIT_3_APP_w_NO_EXPORTS/README.md

 # UNIT 3 APP
-**Notes**
-  - *THIS REPOSITORY IS COLLECTIVELY A "BRANCH" OF MY ORIGINAL APP, WHICH USED ES6 IMPORTS/EXPORTS, WHICH ONLY WORK THROUGH RUNNING THE CODE VIA VS CODE OR SOME EDITOR AND A LIVE SERVER EXTENSION*
-  - *THIS UPDATED "BRANCH" REMOVES THAT AND HAS EVERYTHING ON ONE FILE SO THOSE W/O AN EDITOR OR A SERVER EXTENSION CAN RUN IT*
-  - *JUST DOWNLOAD THE CODE AND RUN INDEX.HTML ON YOUR FAVORITE BROWSER*

 My AP CSP Unit III Project, a paragraph analyzer.
 Not *super* practical but is a good practice for JS problem solving skills involving data structures (e.g. Two-Dimensional Arrays) and clean, responsive UI development, relying heavily on Flexbox and Grid.